Rosemary Rees (New Zealand writer): Career

-During World War 1 Rees decided to dedicate herself to the war effort.
+During World War I Rees decided to dedicate herself to the war effort.
 Initially she worked on the New Zealand War Contingent Association's Entertainment Committee entertaining New Zealand soldiers in England; she gave out 20,000 tickets to New Zealand soldiers which she obtained from her contacts in the theatre world.
 By 1917 her health had deteriorated from overwork on the Entertainments Committee and, ordered to rest, she was offered a free trip to New Zealand by the military authorities.
 Instead, in early 1918, she joined one of Lena Ashwell's touring theatrical companies (the Lena Ashwell Dramatic Party), based in Rouen, entertaining the troops.
 She did this for 14 months; after the Armistice the Dramatic Party entertained the wounded at Ypres in Belgium and at Arras and Douai in Northern France.

 After recovering in London from a breakdown in 1919 she returned to New Zealand where she managed her own touring theatre company; one of the actors was the writer Ngaio Marsh.
 In 1921 her theatre company, The Rosemary Rees English Comedy Company, performed The Mollusc by Hubert Henry Davies in Wellington, Christchurch and Dunedin, and other small towns.
 It also performed Rees's own plays Will You Walk into my Parlour and the comedy The Amateur Adventuress.
 The company foundered after three to five months because Rees was unable to pay salaries and she moved to Australia to find work in the theatre there, though she returned to New Zealand to tour with the J. C. Williamson company in 1922.

-While in Australia she had begun to write romantic novels, giving up acting to become a successful writer.
+While in Australia Rees had begun to write romantic novels, giving up acting to become a successful writer.
 Her novels were published in England and the United States.
 She made an important contribution to the development of light romance writing in New Zealand.
+The reviewer for the Dunedin Evening Star said of her first novel, April's Sowing: "Few New Zealand novels are convincing, but this one is.
+Miss Rees has a story to tell, and she gets it in the right setting.
+Her descriptions of the back-blocks township and of the country are very apt, and the characters are real and true to type.
+It is one of the best New Zealand novels that we have ever read."
+The critic Bart Sutherland, writing in 1931 in The New Zealand Herald, defended Rees against her more dismissive critics: "although her books have been dubbed 'pleasant and sentimental, with too much local colour for true artistry', I must confess (with a fitting sense of being possessed of an inferior mentality) that I read Lake of Enchantment with real pleasure."